 So here I am, four CEO’s later, 60 new chapters, new friends made and some friends gone.
 A fancy Director of Chapters title, tools incorporated into our outreach efforts that only a few dreamed of way back in 1992, regional staff in the field to assist our chapter network, training conferences hosted around the globe and too many bands later to remember the names.

 I've had two major environmental awakenings in my life: The first was when I first started surfing as a teenager and just fell in love with the ocean (I even slept with my first new surfboard!); and the second awakening occurred after the Exxon Valdez oil spill.
 That's when I realized how fragile our coastal ecosystems really were.
 I happened to be living in SoCal at the time and would often get sick after surfing at Malibu.
 So water quality became an important issue for me as well, and that's when I first heard about the Surfrider Foundation.

 Ryan has been working in the nonprofit sector since 2008 with a focus on program development and community engagement.
 In his spare time, you’ll find Ryan out in the ocean chasing waves, on a river chasing trout, or looking for his next derelict vehicle project.

 As Aldo Leopold once said, “A thing is right when it tends to preserve the integrity, stability, and beauty of the biotic community.
 It is wrong when it tends otherwise.”
 Although he was discussing his land ethic, we can and must extend this principle to a water ethic.

-Growing up on the Central Oregon Coast within the Siuslaw Watershed, I got a sense of the importance of protecting healthy ecosystems & special places at an early age.
-Now as the Oregon Policy Manager with the Surfrider Foundation, I have the honor and privilege of working with the Oregon Chapters and activists to protect ocean and coastal ecosystems along the entire Oregon Coast.
+Growing up on the Central Oregon Coast, I got a sense of the importance of protecting healthy ecosystems & special places at an early age.
+Now as the Washington Policy Manager with the Surfrider Foundation, I have the honor and privilege of working with the Washington Chapters and activists to protect ocean and coastal ecosystems throughout our great state.